Brownies are household spirits from British folklore.

 In Heathen mythology, Bifrost is the rainbow bridge to

 Asgard, where the gods live.
-It will break at the last battle of Ragnarok.
+It will break at Ragnarok.

 In Irish mythology Tír na nÓg (Land of the Young) is one